pmb-7684/bellabeat---Wellness-Technology-/README.md

 To complete the project, I used 5 of the 18 csv files.
 Many of the files contained data stored in a different csv file.
 Below is a description:

-`dailyActivity_merged` File is in long format 15x940.
+`dailyActivity_merged` File is in long format 940 x 15.
 The variables are Id, ActivityDate, TotalSteps, TotalDistance, TrackerDistance, LoggedActivitiesDistance, VeryActiveDistance, ModeratelyActiveDistance, LightActiveDistance, SedentaryActiveDistance, VeryActiveMinutes, FairlyActiveMinutes, LightlyActiveMinutes, SedentaryMinutes, and Calories.
 This file has no missing “blank” cell.
 It has date format and seems to be complete.

-`dailyCalories_merged` File is in long format 3 x 940.
+`dailyCalories_merged` File is in long format 940 x 3.
 The variables are Id, ActivityDay, and Calories.
 This file has no missing “blank” cell.
 It has date format and seems to be complete.

-`dailyIntensities_merged` The file is in long format 10 x 940.
+`dailyIntensities_merged` The file is in long format 940 x 10.
 The variables are Id, ActivityDay, SedentaryMinutes, LightlyActiveMinutes, FairlyActiveMinutes, VeryActiveMinutes, SedentaryActiveDistance, LightActiveDistance, ModeratelyActiveDistance, and VeryActiveDistance.